lokiluq/mini-shell/README.md

 ---

 ## How to run it
-- Using 'make' will build the executable and run it.
+- Using `make` will build the executable and run it.
-- To run it again without remaking, you can simply run the executable with ./minishell.
+- To run it again without remaking, you can simply run the executable with `./minishell`.

 ## ✅ Features